Employment

 Knowledge, Skills, and Abilities:

-Qualifications and Experience:
+Education and Experience:

-• Master’s Degree in Nursing from an accredited institution
+• Master’s degree in nursing from an accredited institution.

 • Experience teaching pre-licensure level nursing courses